 Over the next several years, I helped organize Nia intensive trainings in Richmond and the Nia community blossomed.
 The teachers and students of Richmond Nia fill my heart and soul with joy every time we are together.

-I look forward to returning "home" to RVA to share all that I have experienced.
+I am now "home" to RVA to share all that I have experienced.
+I hope you will join me on the dance floor!